wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Analyzer.md

 6. Type 'agent' in the 'Search' box and see list of 'Visualizations' and 'Folders' matching your string
 7. Report information on card <a href="https://www.youtube.com/embed/1T4pWE0meBI?start=166" target="_blank">Timeslot 2:46</a>
 8. Set preferred view characteristics <a href="https://www.youtube.com/embed/1T4pWE0meBI?start=220" target="_blank">Timeslot 3:40</a>
-9. Identify the view which allows administrator sort 'Last Modified' details to identify most recently modified Visualization report
+9. Identify the required view which allows administrator to identify the most recently modified Visualization report

 # Exercise 1.3 Access Control